Bob Holman (academic)

-Bob Holman (8 November 1936 – 15 June 2016) was an English Christian academic, author, and community campaigner in Scotland.
+Bob Holman (8 November 1936 – 15 June 2016) was an English Christian socialist academic, author, and community campaigner in Scotland.

-Born as Robert Bones, he was educated at University College London and the London School of Economics.
+Born as Robert Bones in Ilford, he was educated at University College London and the London School of Economics.
 Holman was professor of social administration at the University of Bath.
 He left the university and moved with his family to the Southdown council estate in Bath in 1976.

 Holman was a co-founder of Family Action in Rogerfield and Easterhouse Project in Glasgow in 1989, and a member of Easterhouse Baptist Church.
 He moved to the estate in 1987.